cdmx-in/wappler_ac_ag_grid/README.md

 44. **Row Double Click Events**: Enables row double click events.
 This can be used in Dynamic events => Grid Events => Row Double Clicked.
 (Default: false)
 45. **Enable Row Selection**: Enables row selection.
 This can be used in Dynamic events => Grid Events => Checkbox Checked || Checkbox Unchecked.
 (Default: false)
 46. **Enable Row Status Toggle**: Enables row status toggle events.
 This can be used in Dynamic events => Grid Events => Checkbox Checked || Checkbox Unchecked.
 (Default: false)

+## 🚀 AG Grid v34 New Features

+47. **Cell Editor Validation**: Enable built-in validation for all cell editors with automatic constraint checking based on column configuration.
+You can also override defaults with custom validation rules specific to your application.
+Validation is performed when editing ends, and you can configure the grid to handle invalid values by either reverting or blocking the change.
+(Default: false)

+48. **Batch Cell Editing**: Allow users to edit multiple cells in the grid before committing the changes.
+This is useful for scenarios where you want to make several edits before updating the data source, perfect for complex data entry workflows.
+(Default: false)

+49. **Bulk Cell Editing**: Enable users to edit multiple cells in a single action by selecting the cells to update, entering a new value, and committing the change with the Tab key.
+This is ideal when you need to update multiple cells with the same value, such as updating status of row items or overriding null values.
+(Default: false)

+50. **New Filters Tool Panel**: Enable the completely redesigned filters tool panel which allows users to access the grid's filters without opening the column menu.
+Features include: selecting columns for filtering, choosing between Simple/Selection/Combo filters, and configuring global Apply/Clear/Reset/Cancel buttons - particularly useful for server-side filtering with single requests.
+(Default: false)

+51. **Tree Data Drag & Drop**: Enable managed row dragging for Tree Data, meaning the grid will automatically handle the dragging of rows and updating of the data structure.
+Supports reordering, moving parents and children, and converting leaf nodes into groups.
+(Default: false)

 # Data Type Overrides